Athletes Unlimited: Lacrosse

-Tierney Field at the USA Lacrosse Headquarters in Sparks, Maryland hosted three editions of Athletes Unlimited Pro Lacrosse.
+Tierney Field at the USA Lacrosse Headquarters in Sparks, Maryland, hosted three editions of Athletes Unlimited Pro Lacrosse.

-Athletes Unlimited Pro Lacrosse was played annually during summer, between 2021 and 2024.
-Michelle DeJulius, who had founded and was the CEO of the now defunct Women's Professional Lacrosse League was named the Senior Director of Lacrosse.
-Athletes Unlimited Pro Lacrosse features a "short-form, fast-paced" format.
-It is played 10-a-side rather than 12-a-side.
-The field length is shorted to 90 yards as opposed to the traditional 110 yards.
-The field width remains at 60 yards.
-There is a 60-second shot clock, and layers can score two-point goals by scoring goals from outside of an 8-meter perimeter.
-The games are also 10-minute quarters.
-The game has also been described as more physical, with less fouls called compared to other levels of the game.
-There are also no shooting space calls (shooting space being a penalty where a defender cannot stand between the goal and a player looking to shoot unless actively guarding another player).
+Athletes Unlimited Pro Lacrosse was played annually during the summer, between 2021 and 2024.
+Michelle DeJulius, who had founded and was the CEO of the now defunct Women's Professional Lacrosse League (WPLL), was named the Senior Director of Lacrosse.
+AU Pro Lacrosse featured a "short-form, fast-paced" format.
+It was played 10-a-side rather than 12-a-side.
+The field length was shorted to 90 yards, as opposed to the traditional 110 yards.
+The field width remained at 60 yards.
+There was a 60-second shot clock, and players could score two-point goals by scoring goals from outside of an 8-meter perimeter.
+The games were also 10-minute quarters.
+The game had been described as more physical, with less fouls called compared to other levels of the game.
+There were also no shooting space calls (shooting space being a penalty where a defender cannot stand between the goal and a player looking to shoot unless actively guarding another player).

 The inaugural 2021 season took place from July 19 to August 22 in Boyds, Maryland at Maureen Hendricks Field.
 The 2022 season took place from July 21 to August 14 at William G. Tierney Field in Baltimore, Maryland, and returned there for the 2023 season from July 20 to August 13.
 Goalie Taylor Moreno became the first player to win two Athletes Unlimited championships.
-After the conclusion of the 2024 season, Athletes Unlimited suspended its lacrosse operations, citing the "availability of the sport's most elite athletes during the summer months over the next few years" as its primary reason for doing so.
+After the conclusion of the 2024 season, AU suspended its lacrosse operations, citing the "availability of the sport's most elite athletes during the summer months over the next few years" as its primary reason for doing so.